The British Museum | Free-To-Visit Museum Charting Human Civilisation

 WHAT TO SEE

-Entrance to the British Museum is still free, and there’s easily enough to keep you wandering round these glossy marble halls for hours.
+The British Museum is one of the best things to do for free in London – there’s easily enough to keep you wandering round these glossy marble halls for hours.
 If you’ve got the time, there are free lunchtime talks and 20 minute gallery introductions (finally, you’ll be able to really get ancient Celtic metallurgy), but if you’re dashing through, they’ve also put together recommended highlight tours for you to follow.

 The museum’s biggest hitters include rooms full of Ancient Egyptian mummies; the Rosetta Stone; Easter Island statues; the Lewis Chessmen and marbles from the Parthenon – as well as more obscure objects including treasures from a 27-foot burial ship found inside a grave; a 5,000 year-old royal board game from Ancient Mesopotamia; and a 16th century miniature mechanical galleon, designed to sail down a banquet table.